davidychen/match-em-all/docs/README.md

    Pikachu! pikachu!

+* **Brainwash**

+   Finally a game to play after Pokemon Go if you really like pokemons

 ---

 ## Project Methodology

-**Four** users were invited to participate in a usability study of the <https://match-em-all.herokuapp.com> web site.
+**Two** users were invited to participate in a usability study of the <https://match-em-all.herokuapp.com> web site.
 During the test session, users were asked to perform several tasks including signing up to become a member, matching pokemons, checking collections, and sharing to social media.
 Users’ errors, comments, and satisfaction ratings were observed and recorded during the study.

 ---